 SEED provides a 2:8 teacher to student ratio with a dedicated special education needs teacher and a behavioural therapist in the classroom.
 The programme is also supported by push-in therapy sessions as well as social and emotional development curriculum delivered by a team of therapists and a clinical psychologist – both conducted twice per week.

-The school is focused on helping students of all abilities to reach their full potential, and this also applies to students with outstanding gifts and talents.
+The school wants students of all abilities to reach their full potential, and this also applies to students with outstanding gifts and talents.
 The Curie-Einstein Programme supports students who are “twice-exceptional,” also referred to as “2e,”; these students have the characteristics of gifted students with the potential for high achievement and give evidence of one or more learning disorder/s.

 Through this programme, students are given ample opportunities to demonstrate their abilities and perform continuously at the level of their talents.